ghidora77/GEE_Labs_Website/docs/Lab_00.md

 If you have programmed in the past, joining data together is a familiar concept.
 This process associates information from different dataset together.
 Let's say you have an Image Collection of Landsat data that is filtered to the first six months of the year 2016 and a bounding box of your area of study.
 You also have a table of Redwood tree locations that is filtered to the same area of study, although it contains information over the past decade.
 You can use a Join to associate information about the trees from the Feature Collection and include it in the Image Collection, keeping only the relevant data that falls within that timeframe.
 You now have a consolidated dataset with useful information from both the Image Collection and Feature Collection.
 Although there are different types of joins, the process brings information together, keeping only relevant information.
 The [documentation](https://developers.google.com/earth-engine/guides/joins_save_all) on Joins goes over specific examples and concepts, but a crucial component is understanding the type of join you need the three most prominent within GEE are:

 * Left Join
-  * Keeps all the information from the primary dataset, and only information that joins from the secondary datset
+  * Keeps all the information from the primary dataset, and only information that joins from the secondary dataset
 * Inner Join
   * Keeps only the information where the primary and secondary data match
 * Spatial Join
-  * A join based on spatial location (ie, keep only the geometry points that fall within a polygon)
+  * A join based on spatial location (e.g., keep only the geometry points that fall within a polygon)

 GEE provides some unique types of joins, including 'Save-All', 'Save-Best' and 'Save-First', which are useful if you want to look at a specific area.